cartonmarkup/cssCarton/README.md

       -+--------------------------------------+ |

-### sticker
-( `<tag class="_sticker"></tag>` )
+### sticker ( `<tag class="_sticker"></tag>` )
-Stickers don't follow the "like-words-in-a-sentence"-rule instead they are positioned absolut to the bounds of the closest grid that wraps arround.
-You can define their location with position styles ( top, left, right, bottom ) from the top or bottom and from the left or right side of the grid.
-Even on document scrolling or an dynamic resize of the grid they will be glued absolute to the surrounding grid.
+Stickers don't follow the "like-words-in-a-sentence"-rule instead they are positioned relative to the bounds of the closest cell that wraps around.
+You can define the location with position styles ( top, left, right, bottom ) from the top or bottom and from the left or right side of the cell.
+Even when scrolling the page or after a dynamic resize of the grid the sticker will be glued in its position relative to the surrounding cell.
-If position styles with negative values where added, a sticker can be placed outside of the grid, but keep in mind that if the wrapping grid is set to an overflow other than visible, the grid will work like a mask and hide the parts that reach out of it.
+If position styles with negative values are added, a sticker can be placed outside of the cell, but keep in mind that if the wrapping cell is set to an overflow other than visible, the cell will work like a rectangular mask and hide those parts of the sticker that reach out of it.

     ...
     <div class="_cell" style="width: 300px;">